I am a temple member, how does the credit towards membership work?

 What do you do when it gets really hot outside?

 Our days are programmed around the weather.
 Park activities and pool time are always in the morning to take advantage of the Southern California marine layer coolness and to avoid prolonged sun exposure.
-Fortunately, we do not live in an area that is as hot as the valley and the temps rarely exceed 85 degrees.
+Fortunately, we do not live in an area that is as hot as the valley, and the temps rarely exceed 85 degrees.
 Should the weather become exceedingly hot, we adjust the activities to be less strenuous, doubly increase our water intake, and move activities to the shade or inside.

 How are parents communicated with?

 Before camp begins, a parent email with all pertinent information is sent out, including the link for the release and permissions form.
 A Back-To-Camp Night is hosted approximately 1-2 weeks before the start of camp where campers meet their counselors, shirts are given out, and the camp directors go over all-things-camp with parents while counselors play games with their campers.
 (If you are unable to make it to Back-To-Camp Night, shirts can be picked up in advance or on your camper’s first day of camp.)
 While camp is in session, a weekly email newsletter highlighting the important events and necessary reminders are sent out each Friday for the following week.
-Should a personal need arise and communication is directly required, all parents will have Lisa’s cell phone number or can discuss the issue with a director in the morning at the park.
+Should a personal need arise and communication is directly required, all parents will have a supervisor's cell phone number or can discuss the issue with a director in the morning at the park.